equinor/ert/docs/reference/configuration/observations.rst

     ERROR_MODE  = ABS;
  };

-This will set the observation error to 1000 for all observations of GOPR:FIELD.
+This will set the observation error to an absolute value of 1000 for all observations of GOPR:FIELD.

 Note that both the items ERROR and ERROR_MODE as well as the whole definition shall end with a semi-colon.

-The item ERROR_MODE can take three different values: ABS, REL or RELMIN.
-If set to REL, all observation errors will be set to the observed values multiplied by ERROR.
+If ERROR_MODE is set to REL, all observation errors will be set to the observed values multiplied by ERROR.
 Thus, the following will condition on water injection rate for the whole field with 20% observation uncertainity: